KonfHub/DevStories/index.md

 If you are a student at a College or University, you can create your **[Azure for Students](https://azure.microsoft.com/free//students/?WT.mc_id=-github-arsaha)** account.
 This account will give you the benefit of having a \$ 100 credit to use the Azure Services for free, without having a credit card and free developer tools as well.
 To activate this account, just access the link **[HERE](https://azure.microsoft.com/free//students/?WT.mc_id=-github-arsaha)**.

-🏷️ *Check out our official website for more details about [Azure Developer Stories Contest](https://devstories.konfhub.com/) and submit your blog [here](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAAAls_TZUQVUwQ1lJQzFMTFNUSTZCRURaRlRBWFFYVi4u)*
+🏷️ **Check out our official website for more details about [Azure Developer Stories](https://devstories.konfhub.com/) contest and submit your blog [here](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAAAls_TZUQVUwQ1lJQzFMTFNUSTZCRURaRlRBWFFYVi4u)**